Polynomial Identity Testing via Evaluation of Rational Functions: Membership Test

-To see why the general case reduces to the homogeneous case, we make use of the following property, well-known in the context of $\SV$.
-We include a proof for completeness. \begin{proposition} For any polynomial \(p\), \(p\) vanishes upon substituting \(\RFE\) if and only if every homogeneous part of \(p\) vanishes upon substituting \(\RFE\). \end{proposition} \begin{proof} For any seed \(f\) for \(\RFE\) and any scalar \(z\), the rescaled substitution \(z \cdot \RFE(f)\) is in the range of \(\RFE\), namely as \(\RFE(z\cdot f)\).
+Another feature of $\SV$ that generalizes to $\RFE$ is that the generator separates the homogeneous components of a given polynomial $p$.
+The feature allows us to reduce the general case of testing membership in $\VanIdeal{\RFEkl}$ to the homogeneous case, as was already effectively used in the proof of the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma}. \begin{proposition} For any polynomial \(p\), \(p\) vanishes upon substituting \(\RFE\) if and only if every homogeneous component of \(p\) vanishes upon substituting \(\RFE\). \end{proposition} \begin{proof} For any seed \(f\) for \(\RFE\) and any scalar \(z\), the rescaled substitution \(z \cdot \RFE(f)\) is in the range of \(\RFE\), namely as \(\RFE(z\cdot f)\).
 It follows (provided that \(\FF\) is sufficiently large) that \(p(\RFE)\) vanishes if and only if \(p(\zeta\cdot\RFE)\) vanishes, where \(\zeta\) is a fresh indeterminate.
 We now consider the expansion of \(p(\zeta\cdot\RFE)\) as a polynomial in \(\zeta\).
-With \(p^{(d)}\) as the degree-\(d\) homogeneous part of \(p\), we have
+With \(p^{(d)}\) as the degree-\(d\) homogeneous component of \(p\), we have

 The coefficient of \(\zeta^d\), \(p^{(d)}(\RFE)\), has no dependence on \(\zeta\).
 We deduce that \(p(\zeta\cdot\RFE)\) is the zero polynomial if and only if \(p^{(d)}(\RFE)\) vanishes for every \(d\). \end{proof}